NSF MRI: High Performance Digital Pathology Using Big Data and Machine Learning

 This NSF Major Research Instrumentation (MRI) grant supported the purchase of a Leica Aperio AT2 scanner as the platform used to convert pathology slides to digital images.
 This scanner can scan 50 high quality TIFF images with lossless compression per hour.

-We have also developed a very cost-effective Petabyte file store based on off-the-shelf components to store our database of 1M pathology images.
+We have also developed a very cost-effective Petabyte file store based on off-the-shelf components to store our databases.
 To learn more about our clustered computing environment being developed to support this research program, read this overview.